 All proceeds from this race will benefit Sinai House in its mission to enable families to move from homelessness to independence by providing save and affordable housing, comprehensive social services and financial support.

 Founded in 1992 by members of Temple Sinai, we provide fully-furnished apartments to four families at a time.
 Families live at Sinai House for about two years, while working to achieve stability and independence.

 We require a significant level of commitment from our residents: Adults must work full-time, or engage in a combination of part-time work and part-time school or job training (which Sinai House may help finance).
 The children must attend accredited daycare or an appropriate school, and a structured summer camp program (either a free program or a program for which Sinai House pays).
-Adults sign a contract acknowledging their obligation to abide by the rules, including paying a monthly stipend towards rent and participating in the savings program; to attend all programs; and to meet regularly with our Program Director.
+Adults sign a contract acknowledging their obligation to abide by the rules, including paying a monthly stipend towards rent and participating in the savings program; to attend all programs; and to meet regularly with our Executive Director.

 We provide a wide range of services for our residents:

-Individual Case Management: Lucane LaFortune, our Executive Director, works with each new adult resident to develop an individualized case management plan, outlining concrete steps the adults will take to achieve their goals for job training, education, and financial stability including securing affordable housing.
+Individual Case Management: Our Executive Director works with each new adult resident to develop an individualized case management plan, outlining concrete steps the adults will take to achieve their goals for job training, education, and financial stability including securing affordable housing.
 The case management plans also include goals for the resident children, to ensure they have appropriate educational and psychological support.

 Education Coordination: An outside consultant administers an education assessment for each child and observes them in the classroom.
 Parents are advised on the best available school options and can receive assistance in advocating for their children.

-Financial Coaching: An outside consultant meets with our residents in weekly group sessions and individually three times a month.
+Financial Coaching: An outside consultant meets with our residents in group sessions and individually.
 Our consultant teaches the mechanics of budgeting, debt, credit, saving, and investment.